p1n9d3v/dotfiles/README.md

 - [AppCleaner](https://freemacsoft.net/appcleaner/) : A utility for uninstalling applications on macOS cleanly.
 - [hammerspoon](https://www.hammerspoon.org/) : A powerful automation tool for macOS using Lua scripting.
 - [posting](https://posting.sh/) : The API client app in terminal.
+- [Claude](https://www.claude.ai/) : Claude is an AI-powered chatbot that can help you write better emails, reports, and documentation.

 ## Package Managers